AT A GLANCE

 The nation’s one and only College of Security and Intelligence, located at the Prescott campus, is focused on meeting the vital needs of the nation’s security and intelligence operations and exemplifies Embry-Riddle’s commitment to leading the industry.
 A variety of safety, security, and intelligence programs are offered through each campus, so whether students are interested in protecting our borders, ensuring workplace safety and efficiency, investigating aircraft accidents, pursuing a career in covert operations, or studying forensics, Embry-Riddle has a major designed to help you reach your goals.

 The lifeblood that powers every system relies on computers, software, and technology, and the need for professionals in the field grows almost exponentially each year.
 From the cell phone to the air traffic control system, computers and their systems drive commerce, transportation, communication—virtually every aspect of our lives.
-Whether your interests lie in software, hardware, cyber security, electrical engineering, or systems, Embry-Riddle’s technology-focused majors allow you to choose the track that will best prepare you for some of the highest-paying and critical careers of the future.
+Whether your interests lie in software, hardware, cybersecurity, electrical engineering, or systems, Embry-Riddle’s technology-focused majors allow you to choose the track that will best prepare you for some of the highest-paying and critical careers of the future.

 The sciences that support air and space travel have advanced society in countless ways.
 Embry-Riddle students continue to push the boundaries of knowledge in majors that lead to understanding the impacts of climate change and the long-term effects of gravity on the human body; apply mathematical algorithms for simulation and analysis; and lead to effectively communicating complex situations.

 Internships, cooperative education, study abroad, and academic competitions add value to classroom studies and real-world experience to enhance marketability.
 Employers flock to Embry-Riddle because of the specialized knowledge and passion they find in our students and graduates.
-Industry leaders including Boeing, major airlines, NASA, SETI, Gulfstream, and Virgin Galactic are among the employers who hire Embry-Riddle students for co-ops and internships as well as full-time positions.
+Industry leaders including Boeing, major airlines, NASA, Tesla, Gulfstream, and Virgin Galactic are among the employers who hire Embry-Riddle students for co-ops and internships as well as full-time positions.
 Study abroad offers students experiences that encompass the global nature of our industries.
-Academic competitions allow students to apply technical skills in a team environment and students have engaged in international contests like AUVSI, EcoCAR, and Formula SAE.
+Academic competitions allow students to apply technical skills in a team environment, and students have engaged in international contests like AUVSI, EcoCAR, and Formula SAE.
 The Golden Eagles at the Prescott campus have placed #1 in the National Intercollegiate Flying Association’s annual SAFECON for 13 straight years.

-The needs of the aviation/aerospace industry continue to grow, and Embry-Riddle has been committed to helping to meet those needs for nearly 100 years.
+The needs of the aviation/aerospace industry continue to grow, and Embry-Riddle has been committed to helping meet those needs for nearly 100 years.
 That’s part of the reason the University offers educational programs designed for students as young as seven years of age (through summer camps) all the way through professional programs designed for working adults.
 Academic degrees are awarded from the associate level through PhD programs, plus students can earn professional or FAA certifications that enhance employability.
 Learning options include traditional classroom study at our residential campuses or online offerings through the Worldwide Division.
 A massive open online course has been developed to expose prospective aviation professionals to the principles and practices that drive the profession.
 Explore Embry-Riddle’s Aviation 101 at aviation101.org.

-The largest university telescope in the state of Florida; the STEM Education Center that serves science, technology, engineering, and mathematics education throughout the state of Arizona; state-of-the-art wind tunnels; the MicaPlex Research Center; air traffic control labs; a high-altitude normobaric lab; aircraft accident investigation labs; a nonlinear waves lab; weather labs; and more—there’s a lot to show off!
+The largest university telescope in the state of Florida; the STEM Education Center that serves science, technology, engineering, and mathematics education throughout the state of Arizona; state-of-the-art wind tunnels; the MicaPlex Research Center; air traffic control labs; a high-altitude normobaric lab; aircraft accident investigation labs; a nonlinear waves lab; weather labs; and more—there’s a lot to show off on our campuses!
 Explore the residence halls, campus eateries, and libraries, including special collections of aviation history, flight lines, and more.
 Make plans to visit one of our campuses or join us at an event around the country.
 Explore all our majors, labs, events, virtual tours, and admission information on our website.